DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 This calls for automation!
 Steps I take to deploy and configure my server can be described in code and executed by software.
 This has a lot of advantages.
 There's no risk of me forgetting how I've deployed and configured my server (since I have it described in code), and if I for some reason need to repeat the whole process, I can simply execute the steps again.

 In this post I will describe how I've automated this process.
-The automation will run in a [Github Actions](https://github.com/features/actions) workflow, where I use tools such as [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to deploy and configure my server.
+The automation will run in a [Github Actions](https://github.com/features/actions) workflow, where I use [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) to deploy and configure my server.
 Note that I will not go into detail on how to use the respective tools, but rather describe the general process of deploying and configuring my server with the tools.

 # Deploy server